-A common theme that I've heard from people in doing this is that they find it very hard to get associates actually involved with the business.
-On the one hand, many principals will say, well, associates resent paying a commission to their principals.
-But at the same time, they don't do anything themselves to bring in any business.
+A common.
+A common theme that I've heard from from people in doing this is that they find it very hard to get associates actually involved with the business.
+Yeah, on the one hand, many principals will say, well, it associates resent paying a commission to their principals.
+But at the same time, they didn't do anything themselves to bring in any business.
 And it's a common problem.
-Angela McCallney Winter says, she's happy to do social media, but I've never had much inspiration on regular topics.
-Are there any resources that provide regular subjects and information or texts that we can use on a regular basis, so this doesn't take hours of time.
-That question's made for you, Gilly, isn't it.

-It is.
-Well, I would have to send you to my shop, Angela, because I've got social media solutions, we make it.
+It is a common problem.
+Yeah.
+Angela McCall.
+Knee right knee winter says she's happy to do social media.
+But I've never had much inspiration on regular topics.
+Are there any resources that provide regular subjects and information or texts that we can use on a regular basis?
+So this doesn't take hours of time?
+I like questions made for you, Julius.
+Well, I would have to send you to my shop Angela because I've got social EDI solutions.
+We make it.
 It's made by an osteopath, all the content for a whole month, tenner a month.
-Job done.
-Post it out there.
+Job done post over a month.
+Yeah, posted out there.